-Black Hills Parent – in association with Black Hills Surgical Hospital and Rapid City Medical Center – celebrate these exceptional nursing professionals.
+Black Hills Family – in association with Black Hills Surgical Hospital and Rapid City Medical Center – celebrate these exceptional nursing professionals.

 A nurse, by definition, is someone who is trained to care for sick or injured people (Merriam-Webster).
 But they are so much more than the people who work long hours and heal us up.
 Nurses see us when we are in need of help and they are the ones who are there with open arms.

 Some nurses we cross paths with stand out against the rest.
 They go above and beyond their call of duty and provide medical attention that is phenomenally comforting in our pain and distress.
 Here are six professionals in the Black Hills who have earned the title of a Nurse of Excellence.

 Doing the best you can in the field you love is something Wendy Crews exuberates each and every day.